• Skip to content

 Feed kids healthy food

-Kids need to eat lots of different healthy foods like vegetables, fruits, cereals, meat and dairy.
+Kids need to eat a lot of different healthy foods like vegetables, fruits, cereals and grains, meat and dairy.

-Keep kids away from food with lots of fat and sugar – food like hot chips, lollies, cakes, burgers and fizzy drinks.
+Keep kids away from food with a lot of fat, sugar and salt – like chips, lollies, chocolate, cakes, burgers and fizzy drinks.
+These are foods for special occasions or treats.

-It’s good to shop on pay day.
-You can get more healthy food the next week if you need to.
+Shop for healthy food on pay day.
+You can shop for more healthy food next week if you need to.

 Download printable version